Pressure drops in Nord Stream pipelines as gas leaks into sea

 "Overnight the Nord Stream 2 landfall dispatcher registered a rapid gas pressure drop on Line A of the Nord Stream 2 natural gas pipeline," Nord Stream 2's operator said in a statement adding pressure in the pipeline dropped from 105 to 7 bars overnight.

-Nord Stream 1 has been closed down since September when Gazprom indefinitely shut down gas flows on September 5, blaming more technical problems with the compressor units.
+Nord Stream 1 has been closed down since September, when Gazprom indefinitely shut down gas flows on September 5, blaming more technical problems with the compressor units.
 The Nord Stream 2 pipeline has never been used.
-The pipeline was completed last year, but documents needed for its regulatory approval to put the pipeline into operation was withdrawn in the first days after the war in Ukraine started in February.
+The pipeline was completed last year, but documents needed for its regulatory approval to put the pipeline into operation were withdrawn in the first days after the war in Ukraine started in February.
 However, both pipelines were full of “technical gas” and capable of being turned on at a day’s notice.

-The leakers were reported near the island of Bornholm off the coast of Sweden and about 100km short of where the pipelines make landfall in Germany, Reuters reports.
+The leakers were reported near the island of Bornholm off the coast of Sweden and about 100 km short of where the pipelines make landfall in Germany, Reuters reports.

 The German government said it was in contact with the Danish authorities and working with local authorities to determine the cause of the leaks.
 Gazprom has yet to comment or offer any explanation.